Maxwidlundstark/funny-quiz/README.md

  ![Header image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/Home%20Header%20webpage.PNG)

 - __Question__
-  - This section of the page introduce the users to the question they are about to answer.
+  - This section of the page introduce the user to the question they are about to answer.

 ![Question image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/Question%20section.PNG)

 - __Answers__
   - This section gives the users a choice of 4 different answers where one is correct.
-  - By giving the users an preselection of answers it will be alot easier and more learning.
+  - By giving the users an preselection of answers it will be a better learning experience.

 ![Answer image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/Answers%20.PNG)

 - __Correct answer__
   - The correct answer functions purpose is to give the user an understanding of how the Quiz is going.
-  - When the users answers correct it will turn green.
+  - When the user answer correct it will turn green.

 ![Correct answer image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/correct%20answer.PNG)

 - __Incorrect answer__
   - The incorrect answer function purpose is to give the user an understanding of how the Quiz is going.
-  - When the users answer incorrect it will turn red and the correct answer will turn green to indicate that the answer was wrong.
+  - When the user answer incorrect it will turn red and the correct answer will turn green to indicate that the answer was wrong.

 ![Incorrect answer image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/incorrect%20answer.PNG)